 Look for the letters of the Alphabet on signs

-This one is pretty straight forward – if you’re working on letters with your kids, this is a really great game!
+This one is pretty straightforward – if you’re working on letters with your kids, this is a really great game!
 But who am I kidding – my older guys love this game, too!
 You just see how quickly you can fly through the Alphabet.
+Look for each letter of the alphabet on road signs.
+Make sure you go in alphabetical order and let each next player take the next letter.

 Look for the 50 states on license plates

-Again – pretty straight forward.
-I usually print out a list of all the states so the kids can cross off as we go!
-I will have to create a printable of this for people!
+Again – pretty straightforward.
+I usually print out a list of all the different states so the kids can cross off as we go!
+Looking for printable travel games?
+I will have to create a printable of the states for everyone in the car.
+This is a road trip classic game and lasts the entire trip and a good time as you cross states off your list.

-Always a hit in our car!
+Always a hit in our car for the whole family!
+Try singing on your next road trip and get everyone involved.
 We sing any song that the kids want to sing!

 Play the radio and sing along to the music